 Working with companies in all sectors and industries has shown us that the approach is not the way to go.
-Taking your starting point in content or being solely inspired by content that is currently in style will eventually fail your LMS project.
+Taking your starting point in LMS content or being solely inspired by content that is currently in style will eventually fail your LMS.
 One type of content works great for some and fails to deliver for others.
-This is why our solution can be customized to the needs of your organisation.
-We always make sure to identify the purpose of use before starting the process of building content, such as animation, micro learning, or interactive content in SCORM and Adaptive Learning.
+This is why our solution as an LMS content solution can be customized to the needs of your organisation.
+At eloomi, we always make sure to identify the purpose of use before starting the process of building LMS content, such as animation, micro learning, or interactive content in SCORM and Adaptive Learning.

 You should also think of your LMS as two separate areas.
-One is the software it-self, and the other is the continuos need for content.
-At eloomi we view content as an open book, in which you chose the provider or the content you need, whenever you need it and to the purpose at hand to get the best possible result.
+One is the software itself, and the other is the continuous need for LMS content.
+At eloomi we view content as an open book, in which you choose the LMS content provider or the content that you need, whenever you need it and to the purpose at hand to get the best possible result.

-- Create Micro Learning through pre-build animation software or partner up with eloomi, or combine internal documents, movies etc. and combine as you like
+- Create Micro Learning through pre-built animation software or partner up with eloomi to combine internal documents, movies etc. as you like

-- Align to the global content providers and use them as you like this gives you a variation of content.
-Why build something others already made for you?)
+- Align to the global LMS content providers and use them as you like for a variation of content.
+(Why build something others already made for you?)

 - Subscribe to niche specific content e.g. sales training modules, health-and-safety etc.

-- Assigned pre-build generic content from a content provider.
+- Assigned pre-built generic content from an LMS content provider.
 Results: low engagement, and no effect.

-- Assigned custom-build content as Micro Learning.
+- Assigned custom-built LMS content as Micro Learning.
 Results: high engagement, and strong effect.

-- Assigned pre-build generic content from a content provider as compliance within health-and-safety.
+- Assigned pre-built generic content from an LMS content provider as compliance within health-and-safety.
 Results: average engagement and average effect.

-- Assigned custom-build content as Micro Learning.
+- Assigned custom-built LMS content as Micro Learning.
 Results: was the same with average engagement and average effect.

-- Assigned consultancy built content as interactive and gamified.
+- Assigned consultancy built LMS content as interactive and gamified.
 Results: average engagement and average effect.

-- Content must be relevant to the individual.
+- LMS content must be relevant to the individual.
 The content creator has to know its audience before assigning any content.
 And content needs to be evaluated for the purpose.
 Gamify when relevant, but not in competence-high organizations.

 - Avoid sticking to one style of content.
 Focus on a wide range of content to evaluate and choose between.
 Combine different types of content to make your LMS “alive” and inspiring.